RakhithJK/jgm-pandoc-wiki/Using-pandoc-to-produce-reveal.js-slides.md

 You'll need the `js`, `lib`, and `css` directories from the reveal.js repository in the same directory as myslides.html.

 See also [this gist](https://gist.github.com/aaronwolen/5017084).

-**NOTE:**  The development version of pandoc (and the next release) contain direct support for revealjs, including its 2D features.